br0wnbeer/vr_locomotion_website/content/post/locomotion.md

 Due to the code being quite long I will give a short explanation of every variable I added :
  * right/left_controller_prefab : Are Serialized Fields to get the current position of the controllers in world space, so that
  I can initiate the rockets from them.
- * rocket : This provides the script with rocket prefab
+ * rocket : This provides the script with rocket prefab .
  * wind : Is a Audio Source to play a wind sound that prevent cyber sickness.
- * NextFire : Is a counter that checks if the fire button has been pressed in the last seconds
+ * NextFire : Is a counter that checks if the fire button has been pressed in the last seconds.
  * Parachute : Is a Prefab for a Parachute model.

 The functionalities that were added there :
  * deploying a Parachute when you move your hands above your head while falling and slowing the fall , this was also added to prevent cyber sickness a bit more.
 (See Line 63-74)
  * locking the rotation so that the player camera rig does not get tipped over by the explosions of the rockets.
-I also tried a straightening mechanism, but it caused even more cyber sickness then only locking the rotation
+I also tried a straightening mechanism, but it caused even more cyber sickness then only locking the rotation.
  * launching rockets (See 77-87) with the press of the primary trigger button on the VR controller.
  * adding a wind sound while moving, prevent cyber sickness as much as the locomotion method allows.
- * haptic feedback when launching a rocket
+ * haptic feedback when launching a rocket.

  ### Problems
  Some problems I encountered here were again finding out what Unity already provides.
 Before adding the NextFire lock it also happened that a projectile would collide with another.
 This was of course fixed by adding this NextFire timer to the rocket shooting process.
 The process of trying to prevent cyber sickness with this kind of locomotion is quite hard as well due explosions being quite harsh in moving the player.

  # Future
  I also tried about implement different kind of rockets that all had different kind of strengths of force pushing the player but afterwards decided against it due to finding no satisfying technique for such or editing the force value of the current rocket.
-One other thing that could be implemented would be to exchange the models for the controllers with real RPG model with a reload animation.
+One other thing that could be implemented would be to exchange the models for the controllers with real "Rocket Launcher" model with a reload animation.

 After implementing everything the locomotion method can bee seen here: